The Essence of Hajj

 Al-Sabuni was not an ordinary scholar.
 He narrated the Hadith after ensuring that the matan or text and isnad or chains are sound.
 He once said: "I never narrated a Hadith nor a non-Prophetic report in a gathering except if I possessed its chain of transmission; nor did I ever enter the library except in a state of ritual purity; nor did I ever narrate Hadith, nor hold a gathering, nor teach, except in a state of ritual purity."

-Are we living in that period that was predicted by the Prophet?
+Are we living in that period that the Prophet predicted?
 Has Hajj become a type of ritual devoid of any meaning?
 Is Hajj an individual ibada (worship) that requires a believer to spend time and resources for an omnipotent and omnipresent God?
 Has the Hajj become a business in our times?
 Or has it become a vacation?

 Hajj teaches the pilgrims endurance and perseverance for higher causes, yet it has become an exercise in an extravaganza for many.
 Hajj expresses the utmost humility in the presence of the rest of humanity by declaring that "Here I am, Here I am, I will not make anyone Allah's partner.
 Allah is the one who is in control of everything, and He alone is the one who is the source of all blessings and praise."
 Yet, today, Hajj, for many has become, a badge, a symbol of spiritual arrogance.

 Hajj is an institution that reassures the people that ethnic, cultural, linguistic, geographical, wealth-based, race, and color differences that humans have imposed upon themselves have no reality in God's presence.
-All are one, and the purpose of all is to follow the divine guidance to create universal humanity to the well being of everyone.
+All are one, and the purpose of all is to follow the divine guidance to create universal humanity for the well-being of everyone.
 Hajj promotes a pledge to live an example of Hajj beyond the Hajj.
 It is an occasion to create a personality without a dimension and space.

 Yet, through social engineering and manipulation of resources, Hajj is rapidly adapting social elements that distinguish the rich from the poor, the very institution that it is supposed to demolish.
 Divisions among Hujjaj based on their ethnicity and money are visible throughout the Hajj journey.